AkshithSagar/MyMovieList/Sprint2.md

   * On clicking submit for movies tab, validates the form and sends data as object to the back end and logs into the console.

 * Unit and Cypress Testing
+  * Cypress test and Unit test for both the forms added which checks the form inputs validity and the object being sent.
+  * to run cypress tests: npx cypress run (or) npx cypress test
+  * to run unit tests: npm test